 To the right of the mudroom is a hallway that leads to two bedrooms (the original homeowners used the smaller one as a bunk room), a laundry closet, and a full bath.
 There is also a door in the mudroom that goes directly to this bathroom for easy access.

 Stairs located behind the fireplace lead to a "garret" on the upper level.
 The original homeowners used this unique space as their master bedroom.
 The ceiling has a 3–foot–wide flat center section running front to back that's set at 10', sloping down to 7' along the dormer, and 5'6" on the opposite wall.
 A built–in bench sits below 5 windows facing to the side, and 3 other windows provide views to the front.
 A full bath is located on this level as well.

 Similar Versions Available

 There is a similar version of this plan – Porch Cabin 2 – available on this site.
-For easy access to this other version, click on the architect's name (in red, in the upper left corner of this page).
+For easy access to this other version, click on the architect's name (in bold blue letters, on the left side of this page).
 Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For Porch Cabin

 It's described as a cabin, but this extremely popular house is designed as a year–round 3–bedroom home.
 A 12'–deep screened porch wraps around the entire rear (or front!) of this compact house, and a garret on the upper level is a couple's realm with a fireplace and great light and views.
 The rustic interior features exposed fine wood details throughout.